young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 ----

 Function:
-    Returns the hyperbolic sine of an angle (expressed in radians).
+    Returns the hyperbolic sine of a number.

 Format:
     SINH( <number> )